 Household income for Dependent Applicant.
 When calculating household income of a dependent applicant, the CSSP case manager will determine eligibility based on the household of the adult who can claim the dependent.
 The household members and the dependent applicant's income will be included when calculating household income.
 Dependent applicants are not eligible for CSSP Stipend.
 Applicants under age 24 will be required to provide current tax documents to determine eligibility if wishing to be determined as an Independent applicant.
 Income of dependent children in the household (who are not the CSSP applicant) will not be included when calculating household income or when determining eligibility for CSSP stipend.

-lncludable & Excludable Income
+Includable & Excludable Income

-Included income.
-Unless specifically excluded, include all regular income of all household members, except dependent children and dependent CSSP Bridge applicants, including the following:
+Included income: Unless specifically excluded, include all regular income of all household members, except dependent children and dependent CSSP Bridge applicants, including the following:

 Wages and Salaries before Deductions Net Self-Employment